pioniredu/detektor-js/README.md

 Just pass it a string and it will output the result.

+The test folder contains a simple ava test, you can configure it differently if you wish.

 For example:
 ``` javascript
 const detektor = require('detektor'); //initializing the package